Thinking Seeds: Leveraging Historical Diversity for Position-Aware RL in LLMs: Methodology

 \subsection{Truncation Strategy}

-It should be emphasized that for the method $\operatorname{truncate}(s)$ in Equation~\ref{eq:s_behav}, SOUP does not rely on a specific truncation strategy.
-Rather, the truncation operation is designed as a flexible and interchangeable component within SOUP.
+It should be emphasized that for the method $\operatorname{truncate}(s)$ in Equation~\ref{eq:s_behav}, Thinking Seeds does not rely on a specific truncation strategy.
+Rather, the truncation operation is designed as a flexible and interchangeable component within the framework.
 In this work, we consider the following two truncation approaches:

 \begin{enumerate}[wide=0pt,noitemsep, topsep=0pt] \item Length-ratio-based truncation.
 The token ratio between off- and on-policy significantly affects the data distribution of samples.
 Thus, we introduce a truncation ratio $ratio$ and determine the truncation position based on the total number of response tokens.
 In brief, we retain the first $\operatorname{round}(\operatorname{len}(s) \times ratio)$ tokens as the off-policy prefix. \item Entropy-based truncation.
-Previous studies~\cite{DBLP:journals/corr/abs-2505-22617, DBLP:journals/corr/abs-2505-22312} have mentioned the importance of high-entropy tokens, but they are often clipped, resulting in the inability to provide effective gradient information.
+Previous studies~\citep{DBLP:journals/corr/abs-2505-22617, DBLP:journals/corr/abs-2505-22312} have mentioned the importance of high-entropy tokens, but they are often clipped, resulting in the inability to provide effective gradient information.
 To address this, we truncate at high-entropy positions and sample in the on-policy manner to avoid clipping of high-entropy tokens.
 We select the $k$ positions with the highest entropy in the sample and randomly sample one position from them as the truncation point. \end{enumerate}

-From a more general perspective, the truncation point can be driven by various signals, such as model uncertainty~\cite{DBLP:conf/iclr/AhdritzGGPW25}, advantage estimate fluctuations~\cite{DBLP:journals/corr/abs-2506-01347}, etc.
+From a more general perspective, the truncation point can be driven by various signals, such as model uncertainty~\citep{DBLP:conf/iclr/AhdritzGGPW25}, advantage estimate fluctuations~\citep{DBLP:journals/corr/abs-2506-01347}, etc.

-In the experimental section, we demonstrate SOUP's robustness to different truncation strategies and validate through ablation analysis that its performance gains do not depend on any particular truncation implementation, but rather stem from its overall paradigm advantage of unified mix-policy modeling within single samples.
+In the experimental section, we demonstrate the method's robustness to different truncation strategies and validate through ablation analysis that its performance gains do not depend on any particular truncation implementation, but rather stem from its overall paradigm advantage of unified mix-policy modeling within single samples.
 At the same time, we observe that different truncation strategies may exhibit varying effectiveness across models and settings, which we analyze in detail in Section~\ref{sec:main_results}.